weakish/docs-en/views/leanengine_webhosting_guide-node.md

 After Node SDK 1.x we are no longer allowed to get the login user's information via `AV.User.current()` (detail see [upgrade to Leanengine Node.js SDK 1.0](leanengine-node-sdk-upgrade-1.html#abandon_currentUser)），instead, you need：

-* In the LeanEngine method,you use `request.currentUser` to obtain user information.
+* In LeanEngine method,you use `request.currentUser` to obtain user information.
 * In web hosting, you use `request.currentUser` to obtain user information
 * Pass the user object explicitly in subsequent calls.